-There are some dos and don’ts yoga business entrepreneurs will face at some point in their journey.
-Especially when they’re just starting out.
+There are dos and don’ts yoga business entrepreneurs will face, especially when they’re just starting out.

 You might be thinking ‘I can’t call myself a yoga business entrepreneur’.
 Perhaps you’ve still got another day job and you might not be making enough money yet as a yoga teacher.
 So saying that you are a yoga business entrepreneur might feel a bit of a stretch at times.
 But the fact is, if you’re showing up and if you’re building your yoga business and working hard towards your goals then you are an entrepreneur and it’s time to own it.